-Table of Contents: Click a link to quickly jump to a category.
+- Table of Contents: Click a link to quickly jump to a category.

 - The Allergy Type is AdverseReactionsToDrug, DrugAllergy, or DrugIntolerance.
-Otherwise, the allergy is treated as an ingredient allergy (e.g. peanuts, latex), and will only show if it has a UNII code.
+Otherwise, the allergy is treated as an ingredient allergy (e.g. peanuts, latex), and only shows if it has a UNII code.

-Encounters: A list of Encounters.
+- Encounters: A list of EHR Encounters.

-Functional Status: A list of patient Problems that have a Problem Type of 'Problem' and a Functional Status of 'CognitiveResult', 'CognitiveProblem', 'FunctionalResult', or 'Functional Problem'.
-This is defined on the Edit Problem window (on the Medical window, double click a problem in the patient's list).
+- Functional Status: A list of patient Problems that have a Problem Type of Problem and a Functional Status of CognitiveResult, CognitiveProblem, FunctionalResult, or Functional Problem.
+This is defined on the Edit Problem window (on the Medical window, double click a problem in the patient's list, see Medical).

-Instructions: Clinical Summaries only.
+- Instructions: Clinical Summaries only.
 Shows information entered as Instructions when a clinical summary is generated.

-Care Plan: A list of care plans entered on the Care Plan window.
+- Care Plan: A list of care plans entered on the Care Plan window.

-Problems: All problems in the patient's Problem List (inactive and active), that have a Problem Type of 'Problem' and a Functional Status of 'Problem'.
+- Problems: All problems in the patient's Problem List (inactive and active), that have a Problem Type of Problem and a Functional Status of Problem.

 Any cross coding in the Procedure Code List does not affect the CCD (e.g. medical codes, alternate codes).

-Diagnostic Results: A list of Lab Results that specify Test Performed LOINC.
+- Diagnostic Results: A list of Lab Results that specify Test Performed LOINC.

-Social History: Includes the patient's Smoking Status and pregnancy information.
+- Social History: Includes the patient's smoking status and pregnancy information.

-Vital Signs: A log of all Vital Signs entered for this patient
+- Vital Signs: A log of all vital signs entered for this patient.

 - Legal Authenticator: Only shows when the Practice's default provider is a person.
 Includes the NPI of the default provider and the practice address and contact information.